|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Continue mashing until the mixture is well blended and smooth (if substituting Yukon gold potatoes and including the skin, the potatoes will not be entirely smooth).
+Continue mashing until the mixture is well blended and smooth.
 Taste for seasoning and add more salt or pepper, if desired.

 Stir in 1 cup of the cheddar cheese and half of the bacon.

-Spoon the mixture evenly into a lightly oiled or buttered 3-quart casserole dish.
+Spoon the mixture evenly into prepared casserole dish.

 Use a spatula or fork to spread potatoes and make an irregular surface.
 (This will create ridges to capture the additional cheese and crisp while baking.)